 - Light sources for the most challenging fluorescence applications

 Configuring a Setup

 When configuring a measurement setup for fluorescence applications, preventing excitation light from entering the spectrometer is an important issue.
 Possible methods to accomplish this, where one does not exclude the other, include:

 - Using an AvaLight-HPLED light source for more challenging fluorescence applications.

 - Using a broadband light source such as the AvaLight-HAL-Mini for high output in combination with an (interference) band-pass or low-pass filter.

 - Making sure the optical path for excitation light and fluorescence are perpendicular.
-This means the excitation light will not enter the receiving fibre (using the CUV-FL-UV/VIS or the CUV-DA).
+This means the excitation light will not enter the receiving fiber (using the CUV-FL-UV/VIS or the CUV-DA).

 - Use the decay time to separate excitation energy from the integration time start pulse.
 Use a pulsed light source to accomplish this (pulsed laser or AvaLight-XE or AvaLight-XE-HP Xenon flash light sources).

-Below are some detailed application notes on various uses of fluorescence spectroscopy in different applications and industries.
+Below are detailed application notes on various uses of fluorescence spectroscopy in different applications and industries.